There have been horses on this ground for more than 200 years.....

 For a short time after Creighton was forced to sell, the farm was owned by two Lexington bankers.
 They leased the land to Colonel Milton Young, owner of McGrathiana Farm (now Spindletop and Coldstream Farms).
 Young sent several of his Standardbred yearlings raised on the property to a New York auction, where an agent for Captain Sam S. Brown saw them.
 Captain Brown liked their looks so much that he purchased their home in order to raise horses of a similar caliber.

 A wealthy coal baron, Brown rebuilt the farm and named it Senorita Stud Farm, after one of his favorite mares.
-He was also responsible for rebuilding the old Kentucky Association Racetrack in Lexington, which was eventually moved to Versailles Road and renamed Keeneland.
+He also played a pivotal role in supporting the Kentucky Association Racetrack in Lexington and eventually in developing the new Keeneland Racetrack.
 Brown also built water towers around the farm to pump fresh water to his horses from a spring that never ran dry.

 Brown stabled good stock at Senorita, with a Kentucky Derby Winner, Buchanan in 1884.
 Brown’s health soon began to fail, and he died shortly thereafter.
 The farm was then offered at public auction, and Lamon V. Harkness was the buyer.
 Harkness named the farm Walnut Hall and developed it into one of the largest and best-known Standardbred farms.
 He built the farm from 450 acres and 12 mares in 1894 to 2,000 acres and 100 mares in 1904.
 The Big Barn, which is still standing at the park, was built by Harkness in 1897.
 The Big Barn is 476 feet long, has 52 stalls and a sale area, complete with auctioneer’s block.
 It was one of the largest horse barns ever built, and construction costs ran to $15,000.
 This land passed from him to his daughter, Lela Harkness Edwards, who in turn left it jointly to her daughter, Kate Edwards Nichols, and her daughter-in-law, Mary Edwards.
 In 1947, they split the farm, with Mary Edwards receiving the section which eventually became the Kentucky Horse Park.